viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

   The method for this verification may vary depending on the specific function and programming language.
   For detailed information, please refer to the SDK documentation relevant to your specific language.

-- If the boolean is `true`, the function will call the vision service to get detections and return the image if the color is detected, otherwise, they raise `NoCaptureToStoreError()`.
+- If the boolean is `true`, the function will call the vision service to get detections and return the image if the color is detected, otherwise, it raises `NoCaptureToStoreError()`.

 {{% /tab %}}
 {{% tab name="Go"%}}